UCB-INFO-PYTHON/Installation/Install 1 - Bash and Git.md

 In this class you will use **bash** (also known as terminal or shell) to submit certain commands using text via the "command line".
 You will also use **Git** to manage code versions and **GitHub** to share and access code online.
 This card details installation instructions.

 Before starting the process below, if you do not have a GitHub account you should sign up for one.
 Go to the [GitHub Homepage](https://github.com) and select "Sign Up".
-If you sign up with academic credentials, you can gain access to paid features by requesting a [free student account](https://education.github.com/) (not required for this course).
+If you sign up with academic credentials, you can gain access to paid features by requesting a [free student account](https://education.github.com/) (**not required for this course and this can take a while to get approval**).

-* Windows users should install "Git Bash" along with Git and GitHub via the installer below.
-If you do not use this method, you will run into technical problems.
+* Windows users have a variety of command line type tools available.
+We recemment that you to use one of the bash flavor tools.
+To do this you can install "Git Bash" along with Git and GitHub via the installer below.

 * Linux and Mac OS users already have "bash" (called "terminal" on a Mac) installed by default.
 Mac users can access Terminal via their Spotlight search, and pin it to the dock for easy access.